Anyone can do it!

 The winners of the LYST Business of the Year Award went to SOS (Secure on Site Security), a private security services contractor set up by Victor Atiemo in 2013 with his brother Michael and 2 friends.
 They took an office space in LYST’s 639 centre where they had access to subsidized office space and support on LYST’s 3 year program.

-They were presented with the Award by LYST Alumni Duane Jackson who went from inmate to entrepreneur and with LYST’s support, was able to sell his business KashFlow for £20 million in 2013.
+They were presented with the Award by LYST Alumni Duane Jackson who went from inmate to entrepreneur and with LYST’s support, he sold his business, KashFlow, for £20 million in 2013.
 Duane told the crowd that reading Victor’s winning application, he had been reminded of himself as a young entrepreneur with nothing but a thirst for knowledge.
 Victor says, ‘I began with nothing, everything I have acquired since is through what I have learnt….. through workshops, courses, mentors….discussing my problems with other business owners…..and mostly through a lot of trial and error.’
 This highlights the importance of the work that LYST do in providing a space with on site support, a mentor and somewhere in which to engage with other young business owner.
-This dedication is certainly paying off for Victor Atiemo, his security company now boasts the likes of the Jamie Oliver group as clients and achieved a turnover of £400k last year.
+This dedication is certainly paying off for Victor Atiemo, his security company now boasts the likes of the Jamie Oliver group as clients and achieved a turnover of £400k last year

 Lee McQueen says “The work that LYST does is inspiring and I am proud to be involved presenting awards to young entrepreneurs.
 As an entrepreneur myself, I can appreciate how daunting setting up a business is and how important support can be to make it past the numerous hurdles.
 I hope the awards can inspire more young people to take a chance and follow their dream.”